nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Edits an existing friend in the address book.
 Field cn/{CURRENT_NAME} is compulsory to identify the existing friend.
 * At least one of the optional fields must be provided.
-* If there is more than 1 friend with the same name, all friends with the same name will be displayed, each with an accompanying index, after which the user can enter which friend they would like to edit.
 * Existing values will be overwritten to the input values.